 Most of us have huge plates, at least when compared to the portions we just discussed above.
 Putting 'one cup' of cereal in most bowls will make a person immediately feel like they barely even have one bite of food.
 The same holds true for meats and vegetables.
 Put that tiny three-ounce steak you were planning to eat on the same plate your 16-ounce Porterhouse usually goes on, and you'll think that someone played a cruel joke on you.

-- 1Use smaller plates, and suddenly the amount of food you have on the plate seems much larger.Add in the always-good advice to eat slowly, while also chewing your food to a paste, and you'll find that you're feeling full by the time you finish eating.
-Note that chewing your food to a paste literally means chewing it at least 20 times, and in many cases, as much as 40 times or more.Advertisement
+- 1Add in the always-good advice to eat slowly, while also chewing your food to a paste, and you'll find that you're feeling full by the time you finish eating.
+Note that chewing your food to a paste literally means chewing it at least 20 times, and in many cases, as much as 40 times or more.Use smaller plates, and suddenly the amount of food you have on the plate seems much larger.Advertisement

-- 2Eat more often, but eat less each time, and you will find that your stomach shrinks.This is something else a lot of people are unaware of.
+- 2This is something else a lot of people are unaware of.
 The stomach grows and shrinks, depending on how much you eat, and how often you eat it.
 Not eating anything will cause your stomach to quickly shrink to a relatively small state, which eating too much will cause it to rapidly expand.
 The bigger your stomach is, the more food it will want you to eat before 'feeling' full.
-By eating smaller meals more often, you'll trick your stomach into always 'feeling' full, and shrinking it's size in the process.Advertisement
+By eating smaller meals more often, you'll trick your stomach into always 'feeling' full, and shrinking it's size in the process.Eat more often, but eat less each time, and you will find that your stomach shrinks.Advertisement

-- 4Use tall thin glasses to drink from.You can test your own perception with this.
+- 4You can test your own perception with this.
 Pour 8 ounces of a juice into a measuring cup, and then pour it into a tall thin glass.
 Then, pour the same amount into a short fat glass.
 In most cases, you'll visually decide that the short fat glass does not have as much liquid in it as the tall thin glass - even though you already know they are the same!
-This is yet another great example of how our minds trick us over portion control and weight loss.Advertisement
+This is yet another great example of how our minds trick us over portion control and weight loss.Use tall thin glasses to drink from.Advertisement

 Tips and Suggestions for Managing Portion Control